dfirdetective/WinSearchAppCache/README.md

 # WinSearchAppCache

-While working through an interview process, I came across the old `Microsoft.Windows.Cortana` artifacts and wondered what they would look like on my personal computer that had never configured or given permissions to Cortana.
-I found AppCache#.txt and within it, I found some data that wasn't available in other artifacts or that was different from other artifacts.
+While working through an interview process, I came across the old `Microsoft.Windows.Cortana` artifacts and wondered what they would look like on my personal computer that I had never configured or given permissions to Cortana.
+I found a directory named DeviceSearchCache and AppCache#.txt.
+Within the text file, I found some data that wasn't available in other artifacts or that was different from other artifacts.
 As a result, I wrote a simple script to parse out the JSON data to a CSV with slightly cleaner headers for easier sorting.

 Here is where I'll put my notes and script so far.
-This is *ongoing research* and a work in progress.
+This is *ongoing research* and development - very much a work in progress.

 ## Basic Info AppCache#.txt

 > C:\Users\%USERNAME%\AppData\Local\Packages\Microsoft.Windows.Search_cw5n1h2txyewy\LocalState\DeviceSearchCache\AppCache[##################].txt

 The numbers at the end of the filename are the Windows filetime stamp of the iteration of AppCache.
-It appears that it may write every hour.
+It writes numerous times throughout the day, however, it is not consistent to the hour.
 The file is in JSON format and not locked - so easily copied out while running.
-As far as the contents, it's pretty straight forward.
-Only note I have is, it appears that the "Type:" is 5 if the "Value:" is an integer and 12 if it is a string.

 ## Actual Data and Hypotheses